Jacaranda Housing is a community housing provider providing housing and reduced rents to vulnerable people on low incomes in the Brisbane region.

 All of Jacaranda Housing’s properties are managed internally by the Community Housing Management Team which is led by the Chief Executive Officer.
 As a specialist housing service, Jacaranda also provides tenancy and asset management services through third-party partnerships.
 Including the properties managed under the head leasing partnerships program, Jacaranda manages close to $100 million in assets.

 Established in 2009, Jacaranda Housing provides housing to people facing housing stress and to those in the greatest need and works closely with the Queensland Government Department of Communities, Housing and Digital Economy.

 To ensure the strong governance, strategic direction and continued growth of Jacaranda Housing members of the Board contribute to the following committees:

-- Audit Committee
+- Audit and Risk Committee

-- Governance and Nomination Committee
+- Governance and Remuneration Committee

 - Constitutional Change Committee

 Jacaranda provides safe housing to 350 Queenslanders from diverse backgrounds across our specialist housing programs.
 Tenants of Jacaranda Housing are encouraged to participate with the organisation by contributing to tenant engagement activities.